 In addition to hosting the Mineral Law Institute’s annual conference, the Mineral Law Institute publishes a newsletter and has sponsored the publication of a treatise on Louisiana Mineral Law.

-The 70th Annual Mineral Law Institute was Held in Person at Renaissance Baton Rouge Hotel on Thursday, March 23 and Friday, March 24, 2023.
+The 72nd Annual Mineral Law Institute will be held at LSU Law School on Thursday, March 20 and Friday, March 21, 2025

 Keith B. Hall, Director